jendas1/rooted-tree-classifier/README.md

 ## Description

-This folder contains two programs that partially a round complexity of homogenous LCL problem on (binary) trees.
+This folder contains a program that decides round complexity of homogenous LCL problem on (binary) trees.

+The program uses three subroutines to determines a problem's complexity.

 - constant_decider
     - decides whether a problem is O(1) solvable or it is inherently harder